 Why I Left Spotify

-Spotify was never essential to my work.
-I compose primarily for film, television, documentaries and media.
-But, I kept it there so it was easily available for everyone to listen.
+Spotify was never essential to my work as I compose primarily for film, television, documentaries and media.
+But, I always made my music available on the platform to make it accessible for everyone to listen.

 Recently, a track of mine was added, without my knowledge, to a playlist service called Wavr.
 These scam operations use bot-generated streams and mix in legitimate artists to appear credible.